common name: Florida predatory stink bug (suggested common name)

 Records in the Florida State Collection of Arthropods show that Euthyrhynchus floridanus has been collected during all months of the year in Florida and in a wide variety of habitats, as its prey is highly variable.
 There is a peak in the spring and again in the fall.
 Of 140 habitat records, 25% have been ornamentals, 17% citrus, 8% in traps, 6% in weeds and turf, and the remainder in miscellaneous fruits, trees, and random habitats.

 - Bassareus brunnipes (Olivier), a leaf beetle

-- Cosmophilla erosa Hübner, "okra" or "mallow" caterpillar
+- Cosmophilla erosa Hübner, okra or mallow caterpillar

 - Datana integerrima Grote & Robinson, walnut caterpillar

-- Diaprepes abbreviatus (Linnaeus), diaprepes root weevil
+- Diaprepes abbreviatus (L.), diaprepes root weevil

 - Hypera postica (Gyllenhal), alfalfa weevil

 - Nezara viridula (L.), southern green stink bug